 Victims may not disclose the whole picture immediately.
 They may be more comfortable providing information on a piecemeal basis.
 It is essential that dialogue is kept open and encouraged.
 When it is clear that ongoing support will be required, schools and colleges should ask the victim if they would find it helpful to have a designated trusted adult (for example their class teacher or Designated Safeguarding Lead) to talk to about their needs.
-The choice of any such adult should be the victims.
+The choice of any such adult should be the victim's.
 It is critical that we respect and support this choice.
-Victims may not disclose the whole picture immediately.
-They may be more comfortable providing information on a piecemeal basis.
-It is essential that dialogue is kept open and encouraged.
-This should be because the victim wants to, not because it makes it easier to manage the situation.
 If required we should consider providing a separate physical space for victims to withdraw.

-11. Support and specialist organisations
+10. Support and specialist organisations